Confessional Lutheran theology, hagiography, philosophy, music, culture, sports, education,

 Naomi then decided to return to Bethlehem and urged her daughters-in-law to return to their families.
 Orpah listened to Naomi's plea, but Ruth refused, replying with the stirring words: "Where you go I will go, and where you lodge I will lodge.
 Your people shall be my people, and your God my God.
 (1:16

 After Ruth arrived in Bethlehem, Boaz, a close relative of Elimelech, agreed to be Ruth's "redeemer" (3:7-13

 ).
 He took her as his wife, and Ruth gave birth to Obed, the grandfather of David (4:13-17

 ), thus preserving the Messianic seed.
 See Boaz, Ruth, and the Genealogy of Jesus

 for a deeper theological examination of the account of Ruth and Boaz, including its Christological connection.

 Ruth's kindness and selfless loyalty toward Naomi — and her faith in Naomi's God — have long endeared her to the faithful and redounded to God's praise for His merciful choice of one so unexpected.

-Labels: biography, boaz, christianity, christology, commemorations, david, feasts, festivals, hagiography, jesus, naomi, old testament, ruth
+Labels: biography, boaz, christianity, christology, commemorations, david, feasts, festivals, genealogy, gospels, hagiography, jesus, matthew, naomi, old testament, ruth

 + Bo Harald Giertz, Bishop and Theologian +